a-r-m-i-n/min/README.rst

 The uploaded version in TER contains the vendor folder.
 The optimized autoload.php file is required automatically, so EXT:min also works without composer.

-This extension is compatible with all TYPO3 versions since 7.6 LTS, including TYPO3 9.
+This extension is compatible with all TYPO3 versions since 7.6 LTS, including 9.5 LTS.

 Links